 - SDN controllers: The controllers are the core element of SDN technology.
 These devices control the flow and policy that determine the most optimal and secure route to the destination.
 They enable automation and policy enforcement through a centralized management interface.
 Software-defined networking controls network packet flows across physical and virtual network environments.

 - Day two operations applications: These applications monitor the traffic flows and policies.
 They simplify troubleshooting and capture forensic information regarding previous traffic flows.
 This data is valuable in modeling policy change before implementing any policies that may negatively impact the business.
 Day two operations applications allow you to visualize the network in a GUI interface and ensure traffic is only flowing as it is intended to flow.
 By incorporating application monitoring tools with the day two operations platform, the source of any underperforming application is quickly and easily identified.
 Remediation steps are recommended or can be pushed into the configuration.

-While separating the control and data planes is the core concept behind SDN technology, that's not all there is to it.
+While separating the control and data planes is the core concept behind software-defined networking technology, that's not all there is to it.
 A properly configured SDN environment also has centralized intelligence for a full view of the network.

 In general, there are four significant types of SDN:

 - Vendor-specific overlay model software-defined networking: This SDN type creates a virtual network over existing hardware to provide tunnels that contain channels to data centers.
 The model assigns devices to channels and allocates bandwidth in each channel.

 - Open software-defined networking: This type of SDN uses open protocols to control the physical and virtual devices that route data packets.

 - API software-defined networking: This uses programming interfaces, also referred to as southbound APIs, to control data flow to and from networking devices.